basilnoor/color_microservice/README.md

   - the POST request must be made to http://localhost:4000/
   - must also include the rgb decimal code

-  example call using axios in react:
+Example call using axios in react:
 ```
   const RequestData = async (event) => {
     await axios.post('http://localhost:4000/', {